Matt Nathanson: Modern Love

 Nathanson's album Modern Love was released on June 21, 2011.
 The first single, "Faster", was released in March.
 In addition to the second single with Sugarland, "Run", the album's title track "Modern Love" reached the top 15 on the MusicBase Adult Album Alternative chart in September 2012 due to considerable airplay on AAA formatted radio stations.
 Nathanson was the opening act on select dates for Kelly Clarkson's Stronger Tour January 13, 2012 to April 10, 2012.

 In an interview with Broken Records Magazine, Nathanson said Modern Love was a "powerful record" and that he aimed to model its sound and production after his favorite 80's bands and songs.

 Last of the Great Pretenders

 Nathanson's album Last of the Great Pretenders was released in the U.S. on July 16, 2013.
 The first single, "Mission Bells", was released on March 11 on San Francisco's radio station KFOG.
-The album debuted at #16 on the Billboard Top 200.
+The album debuted at No. 16 on the Billboard Top 200.
 Nathanson announced his North American tour, Last of the Great Pretenders Tour, with special guest Joshua Radin through his personal webpage.
 The tour kicked off in Portland, Oregon on September 20 and ended in Austin, Texas on November 23, with 45 dates total.

 In a statement to his fans, Nathanson said they should expect, "new songs, new stories, a white Bengal tiger and confetti cannons (ok, not the last two)."
 The next single to be released was "Kinks Shirt".